We can put and end to darwinian evolution. An end to randomness, suffering and brutality.

 Link to original

-the-moral-equivalent-of-war — conscript youth into hard civilian labor (mines, construction, fishing fleets) instead of military service.
+In the-moral-equivalent-of-war, William James argues that we should conscript youth into hard civilian labor (mines, construction, fishing fleets) instead of military service.
 “Army enlisted against nature.”
-Preserve discipline and collective purpose without the killing.
+This way discipline and collective purpose are preserved “in the gradual advent of some sort of a socialistic equilibrium.”

-James frames this as character-building for soft rich kids.
-But really he’s just pitchign communism: Universal labor obligation, fair distribution of socially necessary work, dignity through contribution to the collective.
+Universal labor obligation, fair distribution of socially necessary work, contribution to the collective …

 Temporary rotation through the coal mines, then back to normal life (which under communism is increasingly “just” “leisure” 1).